n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 Functions inside of functions

-- can create a function that is scoped to another function
+- Create a function that is scoped to another function
-- useful if your function/method is only ever called from another function
+- Useful if your function is only ever called from another function

 ___